chinchi909/LuaBackend/README.md

 ## Why is the dll file named DBGHELP?
 This is so that LuaBackend Hook can hook into the game without requiring an EXE patch, but still be able to launch automatically with the game.

+For platforms where hooking as DBGHELP does not work such as Linux using Wine, a version hooking as DINPUT8 is also provided.